ahmedomar11345/ahmedomar11345/README.md

 ## 👨‍💻 About Me

-I'm a **cybersecurity specialist** focused on finding and fixing security vulnerabilities.
+I'm a **cybersecurity specialist** who finds and fixes security vulnerabilities before attackers do.

-I specialize in **penetration testing** and **secure application development**.
-I break into systems to understand their weaknesses, then build them to be more secure and resilient.
+I specialize in **penetration testing**, **bug bounty hunting**, and **secure application development**.
+I think like an attacker to build better defenses.

-My work combines **offensive security** (finding vulnerabilities) with **defensive development** (building secure systems).
-Security isn't just a feature I add — it's how I approach every project from the ground up.
+Security isn't just a feature — it's how I approach every project from the ground up.

 ---